-If you would like to make a complaint or raise a concern in Qld, you can contact the Office of the Health Ombudsman.
+In Qld, you can contact the Office of the Health Ombudsman.
 The Office of the Health Ombudsman (OHO) can be contacted via its website or by phoning 133 OHO (133 646).

 Health complaints organisations, sometimes called health complaints entities (HCEs), investigate concerns about health systems or health service providers.
 They can also investigate certain concerns about health practitioners, such as fees and charges and may also help with financial compensation and dispute resolution processes between health service users and health service providers.
 This can include mediation and/or conciliation.